whad-team/whad-client/doc/source/ble/started.rst

             ),
         )

-Once this profile defined, instanciate a :class:`whad.ble.connector.Peripheral` object using this profile:
+Once this profile defined, instantiate a :class:`whad.ble.connector.Peripheral` object using this profile:

 .. code-block:: python

-    # Instanciate our peripheral
+    # Instantiate our peripheral
     my_profile = MyPeripheral()

     # Create a periphal device based on this profile